Need a School?

-If you're new to New York City DOE public schools or need help with the enrollment process, you've come to the right place!
-Year-round, we're here to help.
-Beat the summer rush and enroll your child in school now.
+If you're new to New York City DOE public schools or need help with enrollment, you've come to the right place!
+Year-round, we're here to help with applications, waitlists, and more.

 Enroll in 3-K